Bethlehem Township, Pennsylvania: Transportation

 As of 2021, there were 140.29 mi of public roads in Bethlehem Township, of which 27.20 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 113.09 mi were maintained by the township.

 U.S. Route 22 and Pennsylvania Route 33 are the main highways serving Bethlehem Township.
-US 22 follows the Lehigh Valley Thruway along an east-west alignment across the northern part of the township, while PA 33 follows a north-south alignment across the eastern part of the township.
+US 22 follows the Lehigh Valley Thruway along an east–west alignment across the northern part of the township, while PA 33 follows a north–south alignment across the eastern part of the township.
 The southern terminus of Pennsylvania Route 191 is at US 22 in the northwestern portion of the township, from which it heads north along Nazareth Pike.
 Other major roads include William Penn Highway and Freemansburg Road, both following east-to-west alignments, with Butztown Road/Hecktown Road, Farmersville Road, and the Main Street Extension all following north-to-south alignments.

 Education

 Public education

 Bethlehem Township is part of the Bethlehem Area School District, which maintains two large public high schools, Freedom High School and Liberty High School.
 Students in grades nine through 12 attend Freedom High School in the township.

 The school district also maintains four middle schools and sixteen elementary schools.
-Four parochial schools also exist in the area: Notre Dame High School in Easton and Bethlehem Christian School, Moravian Academy, and Our Lady of Pepetual Help, all located in Bethlehem.
+Four parochial schools also exist in the area: Notre Dame High School in Easton and Bethlehem Christian School, Moravian Academy, and Our Lady of Perpetual Help, all located in Bethlehem.